 Successful processing of your I-9 and W-4 will allow you to submit your timesheets online and collect wages.
 The first time you log in, you will be prompted to agree to the College’s Terms and Conditions of Employment before you are able to complete your timesheet.
 You can record your hours throughout the week and save the form each time, but note that timesheets will not be processed for payment until you submit them.
-Those of you interested in direct deposit can fill out the Direct Deposit Form and submit this directly to the Business Office.
+Those of you interested in direct deposit can fill out the Direct Deposit Form and submit this directly to the Business Office in Barn 105.
 List of timesheet due dates and pay dates.

 Can I have more than one job?